AI-sandbox/gnomix/README.md

   - run: (bool) - whether to run simulation or not
   - path: (path) - if run is False, use data from this location.
 Must have been created by gnomix in the past.
   - rm_data (bool) - whether to remove simulated data (if memory constrained).
 It is set to false if run is False
-  - r_admixed (float,positive) - number of simulated individuals generated = r_admixed x Size of sample map
+  - r_admixed (float,positive) - number of simulated individuals generated = r_admixed x Size of sample map, default 1, set lower if memory is an issue.
   - splits: must contain train1, train2 and optionally validation.
 If validation ratio is 0, validation is not performed
   - generations indicates simulated individuals' generations since admixture.
 - model: